Happy Canada Day Everyone!!

 1) Either a new co-branded airline or hotel loyalty credit card

-What are your thoughts about our wish list?
+What are your thoughts on the progress of my wish list items?
+Did you have your own wish list for this year?
 Please let us know in the comment section below!